6 Industries in New York State with Strong Career Outlooks

 As the construction industry continues to grow, many companies are finding that there are not enough new workers entering the field to replace the retiring baby boomers.
 This will likely continue to be a challenge with employment in the sector projected to grow by 18.4 percent from 2012 to 2022.1 If you can picture yourself adding to the legacy of the New York landscape in a computer-aided drafting or architectural design career, then this might be the best time to get started.

 6. Repair & Maintenance Services

 Between 2012 and 2022, New York's employment rate in the repair and maintenance services sector is expected to grow by 11.8 percent.1 This diverse industry includes numerous mechanical and trades positions.
 Some of the top training choices for repair and maintenance services include:

-- Auto body repair—New York is third in the nation for the highest employment level of auto body repairers.3
+- Auto body repair—New York is fourth in the nation for the highest employment level of auto body repairers.3

 - Automotive service technology—New York holds fourth place in the U.S. for the highest level of automotive service technician positions.3